Fraser Valley Regional District: Services

 While the member municipalities provide for their own municipal services, the FVRD acts as the local government for the electoral areas.
 As a local government or regional district, it can provide services such as water piping, storm sewers, sanitary sewers, street lighting, waste management, fire protection, mosquito control, enhanced 911 service, emergency preparedness/recovery, cablevision, air quality monitoring, library funding, growth management, park maintenance, building inspections and bylaw enforcement, planning, and development approvals.
 Each area does not necessarily receive all these services so each electoral area pays property taxes, through the provincial government, in accordance with the particular services they receive.
 The FVRD has opted to implement a regional growth strategy, as allowed by Section 25 of the BC Local Government Act.

+Fraser Valley Regional Library is a region-wide library system with over 20 locations in the Fraser Valley.
+This specific branch is located in Chilliwack, British Columbia.

 Political structure

 The regional district is a federation of municipalities and electoral areas.
 Each municipality appoints councillors to the board of directors for the regional district in proportion to their relative population sizes and the electoral areas directly elect one director each.